Highlander (franchise): Highlander: The Animated Series (1994–1996)

 A 1994 animated series, Highlander: The Animated Series, was set in the 27th century on a post-apocalyptic Earth now ruled by an immortal named Kortan.
 The series protagonist is a young immortal named Quentin MacLeod, voiced by Miklos Perlus, who is the last of the Clan MacLeod and mentored by an immortal named Don Vincente Marino Ramírez.
 Connor MacLeod appeared in one episode during a flashback scene to the late 20th century, where he dies at Kortan's hand after prophesying the villain will one day be defeated by Quentin.
 To curb the violence, the show creates a way for immortals to willingly transfer their Quickening energy to another, allowing Quentin to rise in power without killing.

 Highlander: The Raven (1998–1999)

 A spin-off of Highlander: The Series, this show starred Elizabeth Gracen as the popular character Amanda Darieux, a recurring role she played in the original TV show.
 Previously known as a thief who often avoided confrontation and responsibility, the series showed Amanda now trying to become a better person alongside a new supporting cast of characters.
 Highlander: The Raven lasted one season due to low ratings and changes in how syndicated shows are marketed.

 Web series

 The Methos Chronicles (2001)

-The Methos Chronicles is an animated television series based on Methos (Peter Wingfield), a 5000-year-old immortal introduced in Highlander: The Series.
-Wingfield voiced the character for the series, which lasted one eight-episode season.
-There were talks about developing a live-action series in the early 2000s with Wingfield but the series never went into production.
+The Methos Chronicles is an animated television series based on the character Methos, portrayed by Peter Wingfield in Highlander: The Series.
+The character is depicted as a 5,000-year-old immortal.
+Wingfield provided the voice of Methos for the animated series, which ran for a single season consisting of eight episodes.

+In the early 2000s, a live-action television series centred on Methos and starring Wingfield was discussed during development, but the project did not proceed into production.